 “5.
 Calculation of the gaseous emissions

-”
+The calculation procedures as specified in Annex 4B as adapted in Appendix 4 of Annex 11 shall be used for dual-fuel engines operating in dual-fuel mode.”

 Annex4A, Appendix 2, section 6., amend to read:

 “6.
-Calculation of the particulate emission (if applicable)”
+Calculation of the particulate emission (if applicable)

+The calculation procedures as specified in Annex 4B as adapted in Appendix 4 of Annex 11 shall be used for dual-fuel engines operating in dual-fuel mode.”

 Annex 4B, paragraph 1., amend to read: